tidwall/tidwall/README.md

 ### About me

-I'm an independent programmer mostly focued on geospatial and data structures.
+I'm an independent programmer mostly focused on geospatial and data structures.

 ### Contributing to my software